 3. Quote & Filters

-A very useful feature particularly in finance app development.
+A very useful feature particularly in insurance app development.
 In the previous section, we listed the kind of data that an insurer could collect through a mobile app.
 The Quote-tab offers a feature where the app can fetch your data from its records and either connect you to an insurance agent or directly state the price of a policy.
 Assuming the company has the resources to work with Big Data, it can pitch discounted prices or more benefits to customers based on their frequency of asking/exploring new policies.

 4. File a Claim